ATA Carnet: Paper ATA Carnet composition

-The ATA Carnet comprises a front and back cover within which are counterfoils and vouchers for each country to be visited or transited.
+The paper ATA Carnet comprises a front and back cover within which are counterfoils and vouchers for each country to be visited or transited.
 The vouchers act as receipts for entry and re-export in foreign countries and are kept by foreign customs officials.
-The counterfoils are stamped by the foreign customs services and act as the carnet holders receipt.
-ATA Carnets are in A4 paper format.
+The counterfoils are stamped by the foreign customs services and act as the carnet holder's receipt.
+Paper ATA Carnets are in A4 paper format.